Go Homeback to Love Shack Menu

 “tell me the deeds of golden Aphrodite the Cyprian, who stirs up sweet passion in the gods and subdues the tribes of mortal men and birds that fly in air and all the many creatures that the dry land rears, and all the sea: all these love the deeds of rich-crowned Cytherea.”
 Hymn To Aphrodite, Homer

-It's common knowledge that the Greek goddess Aphrodite (Venus) can get a wee bit green-eyed jealous and downright annoyed if she’s ignored and/or not given proper tribute.
+It's common knowledge that the Greek goddess Aphrodite (Venus) gets a wee bit green-eyed jealous and downright annoyed if she’s ignored and not given proper tribute.
 If ignored or, worse yet, criticized and castigated – then there’s always a very high price to pay to Aphrodite.
 However, we’ll get back to that high price in just a minute.

 To The Greeks

-According to astrologer Liz Greene, this famous passage from the Phaedrus contains: "the most profound meaning of Venus – the beloved, be it person, object or intellectual idea, as the mirror of one’s own soul.”
+According to astrologer Liz Greene, this passage from Plato's Phaedrus contains: "the most profound meaning of Venus – the beloved, be it person, object or intellectual idea, as the mirror of one’s own soul.”
 Liz Greene from The Inner Planets

 Wars, Conflicts, and High Prices